operate-first/operations/incident-management/incident-management-procedure.md

 Communications Coordinator:

 1. CC must create an Issue [in the SRE repo][1], use [this][3] template.
-Assign all (OT) to the issue, along with the CC.
+2. Assign all (OT) to the issue, along with the CC.
+Add the `incident` label to this issue.
-2. CC should paste the same message in the slack [Announcement channel][4]
+3. CC should paste the same message in the slack [Announcement channel][4]
-3. CC should follow along and record any significant updates in the github issue thread.
+4. CC should follow along and record any significant updates in the github issue thread.
-4. Once the incident is resolved, the CC should send out a [resolution message][5] to the issue thread and close it.
+5. Once the incident is resolved, the CC should send out a [resolution message][5] to the issue thread.
-5. Send a resolution announcement to the [Announcement channel][4] with a brief message and link to the Github issue thread.
+6. Send a resolution announcement to the [Announcement channel][4] with a brief message and link to the Github issue thread.

    E.g.: `INCIDENT NOTICE: <CLUSTER> - <SERVICE> incident, for details please follow this issue: <LINK_TO_GH_ISSUE>`.
+7. Summarise the resolution and cause into a post-mortem comment in the issue.
+8. Add a new label to the issue called `post-mortem`.
+9. Close the issue.

 Operations Technician: